Solidarity and Resilience :

 Key Executive: Mr Sriram Chakravarthi, Senior Director, Legal Development and Chief Legal Counsel (up to 31 December 2020)

 Developing Singapore’s legal profession and recognising its stars—that is the raison d’etre of the Legal Development cluster.
 It is involved in the appointment of Senior Counsel, Specialist Accreditation of lawyers, Professional Affairs and the Promotion of Singapore Law, among other areas.

 - Professional Affairs Committee

 - Promotion of Singapore Law Committee

 - Criminal Legal Assistance Steering Committee

-Key Executive: Ms Anita Parkash, Deputy Director, Legal Education
+Key Executive: Ms Anita Parkash, Senior Director, Legal Education